Sustainability and nutrition

 Important topics

-- giving our guests the opportunity to save delicious, over-produced food from being thrown away.
-To do this, we offer them our Zero Waste plate at some of our locations, 15 minutes after the regular meal is served.
+- giving our guests the opportunity to save tasty, over-produced food from being thrown away.
+To this end, we offer them our Zero Waste Plate at some of our locations 15 minutes after the regular meal service in the canteens.

-- Prepare food predominantly "just in time" and replenish as needed
+- Prepare meals predominantly "just in time" and re-produce as required.

-- Allow a flexible combination of side dishes with the main course and prepare the dishes according to tried and tested recipes, so that there are rarely leftovers on the plates.
+- allow a flexible combination of side dishes with the main course and prepare the dishes according to tried and tested recipes so that there are rarely any leftovers on the plates.

-- advertise perfectly good dishes that are left over despite careful planning and preparation as a "limited offer" on another opening day
+- Promote flawless dishes that are left over despite careful planning and preparation as a "limited offer" on another opening day.

 - Feed unavoidable leftovers to a biogas plant to generate electricity.

-- Give unavoidable leftovers to food sharing organisations, which use them themselves or pass them on to charitable institutions.
+- hand over unavoidable leftovers to food sharing organisations that use them themselves or pass them on to charitable institutions.

-The Studentenwerk SH also supports the Fairtrade Town campaign in the cities of Kiel, Lübeck and Heide as well as the Fairtrade University FH-Westküste as a cooperation partner.
-Further info at: www.fairtrade-deutschland.de
+The Studentenwerk SH also supports the Fairtrade Town campaign in the cities of Kiel, Lübeck and Heide as well as the Fairtrade University FH Westküste as a co-operation partner.
+Further information at: www.fairtrade-deutschland.de

-Farms from which we obtain our meat from species-appropriate husbandry take great care to ensure animal welfare.
+Farms from which we obtain our meat from species-appropriate husbandry pay great attention to animal welfare.
 For example, the animals are housed in stables with daylight and more space than required by law.
 Only GMO-free feed is used and no prophylactic antibiotics are administered.
 This way of keeping the animals has a significant effect on the quality of the meat.

 We buy the meat from different suppliers in northern Germany, depending on the type of animal.
 You can read more about the requirements for keeping the animals here: